 The History Behind the Culture

-Hop on a Reykjavik City Sightseeing Tour minibus and experience a perfect blend of what makes the city so rich in history, art and culture.
-From such historic landmarks as the Höfði house and the presidential residence at Bessastaðir to the architectural beauty of Harpa concert hall and Hallgrímskrkja church, exploring the city centre and it’s surrounding areas will give you a real feel for what makes this city so unique.
+Hop on a Reykjavik City Sightseeing Tour minibus and experience a perfect blend of what makes the city so rich in history, art, and culture.
+From such historic landmarks as the Höfði house and the presidential residence at Bessastaðir to the architectural beauty of Harpa concert hall and Hallgrímskrkja church, exploring the city center and it’s surrounding areas will give you a real feel for what makes this city so unique.

 Get Your Bearings

 The Perlan glass dome offers, by far, the best view of Reykjavík.
 The observation deck wraps around the entire dome allowing for a 360-degree elevated view where you can piece together all of the places you’ve been and see where you’ll be going next.
 On the opposite end of the city, the view from the Old Harbour gives you a chance to see the docks as well as the distinctive ships and boats that call it home, and a breathtaking view of the spectacular Mount Esja.